isaac-sim/IsaacLab/docs/source/setup/developer.rst

 workflow, it is not always possible to use this workflow.
 For example, for robot learning, it is essential to have complete control over simulation stepping and all the other functionalities instead of asynchronously waiting for the simulator to step.
-In such cases, it is necessary to write a standalone application that launches the simulator using :class:`~omni.isaac.lab.app.AppLauncher` and allows complete control over the simulation through the :class:`~omni.isaac.lab.sim.SimulationContext` class.
+In such cases, it is necessary to write a standalone application that launches the simulator using :class:`~isaaclab.app.AppLauncher` and allows complete control over the simulation through the :class:`~isaaclab.sim.SimulationContext` class.

 .. code:: python

    """Launch Isaac Sim Simulator first."""

-   from omni.isaac.lab.app import AppLauncher
+   from isaaclab.app import AppLauncher

    # launch omniverse app
    app_launcher = AppLauncher(headless=False)